cssconf/2018.cssconf.eu/contents/copy/info/main.md

 CSSconf EU unites top international speakers and newcomers with fresh ideas.
 They will discuss cutting-edge technologies and questions around front-end development and web design – with a specific focus on CSS.

 Talks are always in English, and video recordings will be released for free after the event.
 All speakers are [selected](http://blog.cssconf.eu/2015/08/15/a-talk-selection-process-explained/) via an open Call for Speakers.
-The first speakers will be announced in early February 2018.
+[See the full line-up here](/speakers).

 ### Catering